Department: Pathobiology and Population Sciences

 Research Groups: Host-Pathogen Interactions and Vaccinology

-Camilla is a Lecturer in Virology with expertise in molecular virology and research interests in emerging viruses and comparative innate antiviral immunity in humans and animals that are reservoirs or spill-over hosts for viruses.
+Camilla is a Senior Lecturer in Virology with expertise in molecular virology and research interests in emerging viruses and comparative innate antiviral immunity in humans and animals that are reservoirs or spill-over hosts for viruses.

 Qualifications & Awards: